5x5 storage unit vs 5x10 storage unit

 What’s the difference between a 5x5 and a 5x10 storage unit?

-A 5x10 storage unit offers 100% more space than a 5x5.
+A 5x10 storage unit offers double the space of a 5x5.
 While a 5x5 unit is roughly the size of a small walk-in closet or a half bathroom, a 5x10 unit is about the size of a standard walk-in closet or a full bathroom.

 Is a 5x5 or 5x10 storage unit better for a studio apartment?